macimax/WIKI_STEPMANIA/Key-Bindings-and-combinations.md

-# The very basics
+# Basic Default Keybindings
-These are the basic default keybindings to get you started.
+These are StepMania's basic default keybindings used to navigate the game.
 They can be changed in the *Config Key/Joy Mappings* screen in the main options menu.

 | key | action |
 | --- | ------ |